TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-premises/bootstrapper-cli.md

          --version              Show application version.
          --conf="tyk_analytics.conf"
                                 Load a named configuration file.
-         --create-org           Create a new organisation.
+         --create-org           Create a new organization.
-         --reuse-org=REUSE-ORG  Reuse the organisation with given ID.
+         --reuse-org=REUSE-ORG  Reuse the organization with given ID.
-         --drop-org=DROP-ORG    Drop the organisation with given ID.
+         --drop-org=DROP-ORG    Drop the organization with given ID.
 ```

 ### Description

 The `bootstrap` command makes bootstrapping easier.
-It helps you to create organisations and users.
+It helps you to create organizations and users.
 The command needs a
  config file path.
 By default, it looks at `tyk_analytics.conf` in the directory where the `tyk-analytics` binary is located.
  For example: